+NOTE A physical asset specification may specify both a spatial definition and a physical location where it is necessary to specify the spatial definition of the specified physical asset(s) within a given physical location.

 Physical asset specification property

 Specific properties that are required for physical asset specifications shall be presented as physical asset specification properties.